Asian bond ETFs ease investment barriers in hunt for yield

 “ETFs allow investors the flexibility to trade in much smaller amounts than what they would otherwise have to do if they wanted to buy Asian debt and also gives them exposure to a wider array of assets,” said Keith Taylor, a portfolio manager at BMO Asset Management.

-The ABF Pan-Asia Bond Index fund (2821.HK), among the oldest and the biggest in the region with $3.14 billion in assets, has paid out about 25 percent in total returns since 2010, according to Thomson Reuters data.
+The ABF Pan-Asia Bond Index fund, among the oldest and the biggest in the region with $3.14 billion in assets, has paid out about 25 percent in total returns since 2010, according to Thomson Reuters data.

 Assets under management (AUM) by fixed income ETFs in Asia stood at $11.8 billion by end-2014, up from $8 billion in 2013, growing at a faster pace than in any other region, estimates by Blackrock and Deutsche Bank show.